Woz-U-Group-Projects/team-asgard/README.md

 * HOME PAGE CREATED THOUGH NOT ASSIGNED TO ME
 * SOME CSS FILE ADDED.
 NOTE: NONE OF THE PAGES ARE YET CONNECTED TO BACKEND (DATABASE).
+CCHANGES MADE BY Adam Gardner:
+* USER PAGE CREATED
+* USER PAGE HAS WORKING API FOR CREATING USER IN TABLE ON LOCAL MYSQL DB.
 /*** END OF CHANGES NOTES ***/

 Summary of your project: